Jaypi123/RevAbi-Web-Extension/README.md

 - ✨ **Summarization**: Condenses long reviews into concise summaries for quicker reading.
 - 😊 **Sentiment Analysis**: Classifies reviews as Positive, Neutral, or Negative using a deep learning model.
 - 📊 **Pros and Cons Extraction**: Highlights key positive and negative points from real user feedback.
+- 🥧 **Pie Chart**: Displays a pie-chart that counts the number of positive, neutral and negative reviews.
 - 📊 **Sentiment Distribution**: Displays sentiment percentages through easy-to-understand visuals.

 ## Tech Stack